The 10 Worst Neighborhoods In Tempe For 2022

 Then, we ranked each neighborhood in Tempe, Arizona for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of Tempe.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of Tempe.

-Read on below to learn more about these terrible places around Tempe to live.
-Or skip to the end to see the list of all 55 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 45 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Tempe

-As we mentioned earlier, the neighborhoods in Tempe aren't all bad.
-Alta Mira takes the cake as the best place to live in Tempe.
+As mentioned earlier, the neighborhoods in Tempe aren’t all bad.
+Camelot Village takes the cake as the best place to live in Tempe.

 We ranked the neighborhoods from worst to best in the chart below.